-- From any campus telephone, dial 2060.
-Off-campus, dial (864) 231.2060. - There are emergency telephones located at the access points to residence halls, at the Infirmary entrance and on-campus elevators.
-These telephones require you to only activate the telephones and it will automatically ring the Campus Safety Office. - Come to the Campus Safety Office in person.
-The office is open 24 hours a day and is located at 431 Williamston Rd., Building A. - Anonymous Reporting: email your report to CrimeWatch@andersonuniversity.edu Anderson University Campus Safety Department's procedures require an immediate response of emergency calls.
+- From any on-campus telephone, dial 2060.
+Off-campus, dial (864) 231-2060 - There are emergency telephones located at the access points to residence halls, at the Infirmary entrance and on-campus elevators.
+These telephones require you to only activate the telephones and it will automatically ring the Campus Safety Office - Located in the Welcome Center at 601 Kingsley Road - Anonymous Reporting: email your report to campussafety@andersonuniversity.edu

+Anderson University Campus Safety Department's procedures require an immediate response of emergency calls.
 Your call is important to us.
-The Campus Safety officer must respond to the most critical call first. - 1.
-Priority response is given to crimes against persons and personal injuries. - 2.
+The Campus Safety officer must respond to the most critical call first.

+- 1. Priority response is given to crimes against persons and personal injuries. - 2.
 Priority is provided to crimes not in progress where the victim is not in danger, property crimes, and escort requests. - 3.
 Priority is provided to other services.

 Campus Security officers respond to all reports of crimes and emergencies and complete an Incident Report for any crime occurring on or adjacent to University property.
 As a service to the university community, some reports are made available, free of charge, to complainant to assist in the filing of an insurance claim.
 Crime/Incident reports may be made at any time.